Rhode Islanders for Parentage Equality

 Why we need to update Rhode Island Parentage Law

 The parent-child relationship is so important in the life of a child.
 The support and stability that comes from a legally secure parent-child relationship provides the core and foundation of a child’s well-being.
 In Rhode Island, not every child has equal access to establishing this core legal relationship.
 Rhode Island family laws are OUTDATED, leaving children vulnerable.
 With laws that haven’t been updated since the 1970s, there are substantial gaps in protections for Rhode Island children.
-The Rhode Island Parentage Act (RIPA) is legislation designed to fill those gaps, to recognize and respect the diversity of Rhode Island families, and to ensure that all children in Rhode Island have equal access to family protections.
+The Rhode Island Uniform Parentage Act (RIUPA) is legislation designed to fill those gaps, recognize and respect the diversity of Rhode Island families, and ensure that all children in Rhode Island have equal access to family protections.

 Recognizing all families in our laws

-The RIPA updates Rhode Island law so that it is constitutional, and it protects all children, regardless of the circumstances of their birth.
-Among other important protections, the RIPA provides clarity on how to establish parentage for children born through assisted reproduction, surrogacy, and to same-sex parents who aren’t married.
+The RIUPA updates Rhode Island law so that it is constitutional, and protects all children, regardless of the circumstances of their birth.
+Among other important protections, the RIUPA provides clarity on how to establish parentage for children born through assisted reproduction, surrogacy, and to same-sex parents who aren’t married.
 As the law stands now, children are not treated equally, with some having to wait six months or longer to establish their parent-child relationship.
 That is too long to wait and leaves children and families vulnerable.